 Opening Discussion Topic:

-We’ll also be serving as Strategic Advisory Board Members to ABL’s Bryan Hinckley, as he makes the Featured Member Presentation.
+As always, we’ll look to hear and discuss, “What’s Keeping You Up Nights?,” and we’ll also serve as Strategic Advisory Board Members to Frank Yeager, as he makes his Featured Member Presentation.

 Our San Gabriel Valley Technology Round Table meets on the 1st Friday of the month (with the exception of some holidays, like Jan.
-1st ).
-We have been meeting via ZOOM since April, and look forward to meeting again in person – once we can do so safely, hopefully early in the New Year.
+1st ) – via Zoom and sometimes with an In-Person option.

 "I probably would have to pay 16 consultants to get the kind of great information I get from the Round Tables and the people in my group."